gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Before Vaszlav could reply, Jaromir spoke up.
 "What kind of carvings these are?"

 Niquolas glanced around.
 "Heads," he said conspiratorially.
 "For door soldiers.
 We're making them out of coconut shells.
-They're really scary---still have all the hair on and everything.
+They're really scary–still have all the hair on and everything.
 People are going to pay a fortune for them, you'll see."

 "That sounds interesting," Jaromir said, his tone saying more than his words.
 "Perhaps we could take a look at some before making any agreement?"

 "Hells, keep the damned thing."
 Fraederiq tossed the barrette at